methods/activation

 Runtime registry of built-in and custom activation functions.

-The built-in functions cluster into a few useful families:
+The built-in functions cluster into four families:

 methods/activation/activation.ts